c410-f3r/wtx/README.md

 2. **Memory allocation**: Whenever possible, all heap allocations are called only once at the start of an instance creation and additionally, stack memory usage is preferably prioritized over heap memory.
 3. **Fewer dependencies**: No third-party is injected by default.
 In other words, additional dependencies are up to the user through the selection of Cargo features, which decreases compilation times.
 For example, you can see the mere 16 dependencies required by the PostgreSQL client using `cargo tree -e normal --features postgres`.

-Since memory are usually held at the instance level instead of being created and dropped on the fly, it is worth noting that its usage can growth significantly depending on the use-case.
+Since memory are usually held at the instance level instead of being created and dropped on the fly, its usage can growth significantly depending on the use-case.
 If appropriated, try using a shared pool of resources or try limiting how much data can be exchanged between parties.

 ## High-level benchmarks